Republicans Might Lose The Senate Because Of Donald Trump, GOP Pollster Says

-Republican pollster Frank Luntz appeared on Fox News on Sunday and spoke about the possibility that the Republican Party will lose control of the Senate due to Donald Trump’s continued refusal to accept his loss of power, The Daily Caller reported.
+Republican pollster Frank Luntz appeared on Fox News on Sunday and spoke about the possibility that the Republican Party will lose control of the Senate due to President Donald Trump’s continued refusal to accept his loss of power, The Daily Caller reported.

 “It feels like this president’s trying to do as much damage as he can, not just to Mitch McConnell but to Republicans in the House and the Senate, and the press is glad to go along because it will help in that final 2020 race in Georgia,” he said.